symmy596/SurfinPy/docs/README.rst

    - Use experimental data combined with ab inition data to generate a pvt plot of the state of a surface.

-3. **Use calculated surface energies to built crystal morphologies.**
+3. **Use calculated surface energies to build crystal morphologies.**

    - Use the surface energies produced by surfinpy and Pymatgen to built particle morphologies.
    - Evaulate how a particles shape changes with temperature and pressure.